ACXReader/ACXReader.github.io/_posts/2024-04-09-highlights-from-the-comments-on-the-5d7.md

   * “Genetic analyses put the realistic start date around Sept/Oct” - see the section on Brazil above for the many reasons this is impossible.
 Pekar, the most-cited genetic analysis, puts the origin in November.
 Dr. Chou doesn’t cite his sources, so I don’t know what he’s referring to, but it certainly hasn’t entered the knowledge of the reality-based community.

   * “The wet market cases were concentrated around a mahjong room”.
-CTRL+F “mahjong room in the original post”.
+CTRL+F “mahjong room” in the original post.
 The mahjong room itself tested negative, and the “epicenter” mechanism isn’t fine-grained enough to be useful (CTRL+F “Central Park” in the original post for a discussion of why this is).

   * “No animals at the market (or in Wuhan) tested positive.”
 No raccoon-dogs were tested.
 In SARS1, which we know was zoonotic, they also never get positive animal tests at several wet markets where they knew spillovers had occurred.
 Again, imagine the alien, coming to Earth and taking a dozen randomly selected cats (not even humans this time!) and finding none of them had COVID.